CEG8102 : Introduction to Practical Hydraulics

 Teaching Rationale And Relationship

-Basic principles will be provided in the lectures and physical practices provided in laboratory and field activities.
+Basic principles will be provided in the lectures and physical practice provided in laboratory.
 Problem solving ability and confidence will be built up in the tutorials and through independent study, which will be followed up with face-to-face tutorials, workshop activity, and practicals.
-Practical activity includes work with EPANET software in the computer cluster and field work on the Ouseburn River.
-The exam and design report will be used to revise, reinforce and apply learned materials from the lectures.
+Practical activity includes work with EPANET software in the computer cluster and guided desk-based problem-solving sessions on pipe flow, open channel flow and groundwater flow.
+The exam and lab report will be used to revise, reinforce and apply learned materials from the lectures.

 Assessment Methods